-- Clearly articulate your issue.
-Find out how the issue affects students, teachers, school operations and the budget, and figure out solutions.
-Do your research!
-Speak to parents, teachers, administrators, district officials and school board members.
+- Speak to parents, teachers, administrators, district officials, and school board members.
 Chances are if there is an issue you are passionate about, others are as well.

-- Brush up on those public speaking skills and practice, practice, practice.
-Attend district and school board meetings and speak about your issue.
+You’ve got to practice, practice, practice.
+Give your spiel to your fellow group members, your family, your dog.
+Record yourself and to see what works and doesn’t work.
+Then, attend as many district and school board meetings as possible to speak about your issue.
 Major bonus points for bringing along other parents, teachers and supporters.

 Conduct yourself in a professional manner.
 Disagree respectfully.
 When you look back at your social media posts and interviews will you be proud or embarrassed?